SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Connectors/Interaction/Drag/README.md

 #Drag Sample

-This sample demonstrate how to drag the connector by using the drag method.
+This sample demonstrates how to drag the connector by using the drag method.
 The connector can be dragged at runtime by using the Drag method.

 ## Prerequisites